Abibubble/ms4-lead-shot-hazard/README.md

 * This feature allows the user to:
   * Register for an account with email address, username and password.
   * Ensure no typos by entering the password twice, with the site checking to confirm that the passwords match.
+  * Ensure no typos by entering the email twice, with the site checking to confirm that the emails match.
   * Ensure the correct email address by sending a verification email to the email address the user has supplied.
   * &#128100; Store their details for a faster checkout.
   * &#128100; Keep a record of their full order history.